xXRagn0kXx/CueMaker-for-Arkos/README.md

-# CueMaker_Linux.sh
+# CueMaker for ArkOS

- A simple graphical .sh file with a dual-language menu dialog to generate .cue files from a selected .bin file or an entire directory.
-Enjoy your games!
+A simple bash script with a graphical interface and menu available in two languages ​​to generate .cue files from .bin files by selecting one or the entire directory.
+Enjoy your downloaded games!

 ---